1978 FIFA World Cup: Political turmoil and human rights

-Just months before the World Cup, the Argentinian regime launched a campaign to silence any disapproval of the government from the people.
-However, over the course of the tournament, the regime ceased the operation to avoid giving off their authoritarianism and receiving criticism from all over the world, but international newspapers and human rights organizations have already criticized Argentina as host for the next World Cup.
+Just months before the World Cup, the Argentine regime launched a campaign to silence any disapproval of the government from the people.
+However, over the course of the tournament, the regime ceased the operation to avoid displaying their authoritarianism and receiving criticism from all over the world, but international newspapers and human rights organisations had already criticised Argentina as host for the next World Cup.

+The presence of ESMA so close to the Monumental Stadium became a powerful symbol of the contradictions of the tournament.
+Testimonies collected after the dictatorship describe prisoners hearing match-day cheers while torture and interrogations occurred inside the facility.
+Historians note that these overlapping soundscapes underscore how national celebration and clandestine state violence coexisted during the event, shaping later memory of the World Cup as both a moment of sporting triumph and a period of profound human rights abuse.

 The military forces that had control over Argentina at the time wanted to hold that power for as long as they could, but with a different perspective.
 The use of repression, torture, kidnapping, and assassination was becoming an everyday reality, with 30,000 people murdered between 1976 and 1983, the end of the dictatorship.
 People wondered why FIFA would allow the World Cup to go on under these circumstances and that 15 other countries, most of which are old democracies, would participate in the tournament.
 However, it is simply because of the dominant notion that football or soccer, or any sport for that matter, belong to civil society, giving the assumption that state policies wouldn't interfere with the passion and enthusiasm of fans.

+Civil society groups, most notably the Mothers of the Plaza de Mayo, used the World Cup’s global visibility to denounce the disappearance of their children.
+They held weekly marches during the tournament, attracting foreign journalists and making the dictatorship’s human rights record visible to international audiences for the first time.
+Their activism challenged the junta’s effort to project unity and control during the games and became foundational to human rights mobilisation in Argentina.